michaeltccd/ITSE1430-docs/documentation/github/getting-started/readme.md

 If you try to push changes to Git and one of the files that has changed was modified elsewhere and you didn't pull the changes first then you will get a merge conflict.
 In most cases you will need to manually merge the changes.

-1. Pull the changes from Git.
+1. Pull the changes from GitHub.
-2. Use the merge option to merge the changes.
+1. For each conflict either accept the curent/local version, accept the incoming/server version or merge the changes manually.
-3. Commit the merge changes.
+1. Commit the merge changes.
-4. Try pushing again.
+1. Try pushing again.